chocolate peppermint bar with bite

 Now pop it back in the oven for 4 or 5 minutes or until a cake tester or toothpick comes out clean.
 The chips will melt a bit and stick right where we want them.
 See the little peppermint puddles?

 Patience is the key here.
 The bars need to cool completely before you embellish them.
-Another thing.
+But here's another thought.
 These taste pretty amazing if you stop right here!
-They would make an insanely good base for a brownie sundae.
+They'd make an incredibly good base for a festive brownie sundae.

-But, if you want to fancy them up a little, that’s easy, too.
-I like to use a little old dime-store glass creamer to melt chips or make a small amount of glaze.
-It has a little spout and it’s easy to handle and it goes in the microwave.
+But if you want to fancy them up a little, that's easy, too!
+I like to use my little old dime-store glass creamer to melt chips or make a small amount of glaze.
+It has a small spout, it's easy to handle, and it goes in the microwave.

-Melt about 1/2 cup of dark or semi-sweet chocolate chips with a teaspoon or so of shortening.
-Microwave in 30 second bursts, stirring in between.
-Don’t over do it.
-When it’s melted just enough to pour, squiggle some lines of chocolate diagonally across the bars.
+Melt about one-half cup of dark or semi-sweet chocolate chips with a teaspoon or so of shortening.
+Microwave in 30-second bursts, stirring in between.
+Don't overdo it.
+When it's melted just enough to pour, squiggle some lines of chocolate diagonally across the bars.

 It will cool and firm up quickly.
 Then, if you want, you can do the same thing with white chocolate chips or white baking chips, squiggling in the opposite direction.
 See how pretty?

-Once the squiggles are set up, cut into small bars.
+Once the squiggles are set up, cut the peppermint brownies into small bars.
 They are sweet and rich!
 So yummy!!
 Santa tested and approved!

 chocolate peppermint bar with bite

-A quick, and easy but most importantly, a chewy, delicious bar bursting with chocolate and peppermint goodness.
+A quick and easy but, most importantly, a chewy, delicious brownie bursting with chocolate and peppermint goodness.

 Prep Time 15 minutes